print dive site review | contribute site info / photo

 hunt for life or do some penetration.
 If your dive time allows it, you can drift

-off in the current to explore the nearby seabed.
+off in the current to explore the nearby seabed but there is certainly more marine life in the vicinity of the wreck.
 The silty bottom of the bay means

 that the visibility is frequently limited to a few metres but you may still see